arnaudgallou/BIO-Rmodule/Rmodule.md

 ```r
 library(tidyverse)
 ```
-**Note:** you must load packages every time you open or start a new RStudio session to be able to use them.
+**Note:** you have to load packages every time you open or start a new RStudio session to be able to use them.

 <a name="pipe-operator" />